 The geometric hyperplanes of $L_3 \times$ GQ(2,\,2) were classified in \cite{sng}.
 Up to automorphisms, there are eight types of them, denoted by $H_1$ to $H_8$ and described in detail in \cite[Table 2]{sng}.
 We now explain how these eight types can be reconstructed using the results in the previous section.

 The description of the hyperplanes of GQ(2,\,2) above can be used to identify each hyperplane with one of the 31 nontrivial set partitions of a 6-element into two pieces.
-If $S$ and $T$ are disjoint nonempty sets for which then we identify the pair $\{S, T\}$ with the hyperplane Under these identifications, the partitions of $6$ given by $(5, 1)$, $(4, 2)$ and $(3, 3)$ correspond, via set partitions, to ovoids, perp sets and grids, respectively.
+If $S$ and $T$ are disjoint nonempty sets for which then we identify the pair $\{S, T\}$ with the hyperplane If $|S| \geq |T|$, we associate the partition $(|S|, |T|)$ of the number $6$ to the set partition $\{S, T\}$.
+Under these identifications, the partitions of $6$ given by $(5, 1)$, $(4, 2)$ and $(3, 3)$ correspond, via set partitions, to ovoids, perp sets and grids, respectively.

 The Veldkamp sum operation on $V_{GQ(2,2)}$ described in the previous section may now be defined purely in terms of sets: the Veldkamp sum of the two set partitions $\{A|B\}$ and $\{C|D\}$ is given by